Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/rgb_curves.rst

 and the Black Level to the color in the center of the fish's eye.
 To do this efficiently it's best to bring up an image viewer window showing the original input image.
-You can then use the levels' color picker to easily choose the appropriate colors from the input image, zooming in to pixel level if necessary.
+You can then use the levels' color picker to easily choose the appropriate colors from the input image, zooming into pixel level if necessary.
 The result can be fine-tuned with the R,G, and B curves like in the previous example.

 The curve for C is used to compensate for the increased contrast that is a side-effect of